usmanovs/Salesforce-Interview-Handbook/questions/admin-questions.md

 <img src="/assets/Page Layout.png">

-4) Custom Field Creation - While creating a custom field, a user can mark the field as required.
+4) Field Definition - When creating a custom field, a user can mark the field as required.

 <img src="/assets/Creating field.png">